BestTimesToVisit.com Logo

 When's the absolute best time to visit Phnom Penh, and what should I pack for it?

-What's the deal with currency in Cambodia, and should I carry USD or Riel?
+What's the deal with money in Cambodia?
+Should I rely on USD or Cambodian Riel?

 What is the cheapest month to visit Phnom Penh, Cambodia?